AndreasAvgou/Advanced-Programming-with-Python/Assignments/Assignment_03/readme.md

-# 📈 Automated Investment Portfolio Management (Assignment 3)
+# 📈 Automated Investment Portfolio Management

 This project implements a Python-based system for financial data analysis, portfolio management, and price forecasting.
 It utilizes **Pandas** for time-series analysis, **OOP** for modeling financial assets, and **Scikit-Learn** for basic machine learning forecasting.